evandonova/SharedGoals/README.md

 * When a goal is deleted, its goal works are deleted, too.
 * No one can work on a finished goal.
 * All goal works and all users in the administration part are reloaded after 5 minutes because of cache.
+* Users can become creators, but creators cannot become users again.

 ## :performing_arts: User Types